 When is Gambling a Problem?

 Gambling is risking something of value on the outcome of an uncertain chance event.
 Gambling is not inherently evil or harmful.
 Many people find it an exciting way to socialize and relax.
+In fact, 86% of adults have gambled at some time in their lifetime.
 Gambling can take many forms, ranging from lottery tickets, bingo, horse betting, casino games, to slot machines and video lottery terminals.
 There is cause for concern if you or someone close to you show five or more of the following signs (according to the American Psychiatric Association’s Diagnostic and Statistical Manual):

 Need to gamble with increasing amounts of money to maintain excitement